Why Tailwind CSS

 px in margins and media queries, or color variants, is difficult to manage well at scale.
 The temptation to break rules just to ship a fix is there, and the difficulty of refactoring when design requirements change is too high.
 If you are working by yourself, there is nothing enforcing that you stick to a consistent set of well designed number scales, which can lead to bad-looking design.

 The solution, of course, is to draw only from a preset range of number values, which I call a "system" (note that I don't call this a "Design System", a debate I have no interest in getting into).
 Tailwind comes with a good set of font and color systems by default.
-Again, you could try to roll your own system with CSS variables, but you don't have Steve Schoger on your team.
+Again, you could try to roll your own system with CSS variables, but the syntax for that is verbose and you still have to come up with names for classes and for variables, and you end up with a custom system that doesn't transfer across projects and probably isn't well documented.
+Might as well adopt a good default system by importing Steve Schoger on your team.

 This point is most relevant to developers-who-do-design: the best development workflow is to preview your site on

 localhost, make adjustments in the browser until you are happy with it, and then copy-and-paste your changes straight into your codebase.
 Let's call this the Design in Browser workflow.

 If you want this workflow, you rule out using React's inline styling (which make you use object syntax).
 But let's say you do use some form of "Write Real CSS"™ solution like Styled-Components or Vue or Svelte scoped styles, where design-in-browser is possible.
 What else does Tailwind offer you?

 - You can pull directly from preset "system" values (elaborated above) while prototyping in browser

 - You can do responsive and pseudo-class design while in browser too - e.g. to apply styles at different breakpoints, or on hover or focus, you can just prefix inline, e.g. for a link,